-One of the easiest ways to enjoy your favorite savory meat is to cook bacon in the oven.
+One of the easiest ways to enjoy our favorite savory meat is to cook bacon in the oven.
 Have you tried bakin’ your bacon?

-Cooking bacon in the oven is super simple, and it’s a great method for preparing a lot of the sizzling strips for a party, brunch or a potluck.
+Cooking bacon in the oven is super simple, and it’s a great way to prepare a large quantity of the sizzling strips for a party, brunch or potluck.

-Here’s why we like cooking bacon on a baking sheet in the oven:
+Here’s why we like cooking the bacon on a baking sheet in the oven:

 - The bacon slices stay flat.